 Q. WHAT IF THERE ARE MORE PROS THAN ELEMENTARY SCHOOLS IN MY AREA?

 The individual schools will be able to select their school partner.
-Teaching pros with pre-existing relationships with the schools would more likely be chosen.
-It is the responsibility of the teaching pro to be proactive in this relationship.
+Coaches with pre-existing relationships with the schools would more likely be chosen.
+It is the responsibility of the coach to be proactive in this relationship.

-Q. IF A PRO DOESN'T RENEW HIS OR HER USPTA OR PTR MEMBERSHIP, WILL THEY BE KICKED OFF THE COACHING PART OF NET GENERATION?
+Q. IF A COACH DOESN'T RENEW HIS OR HER USPTA OR PTR MEMBERSHIP, WILL THEY LOSE ACCESS TO THE COACHING PART OF NET GENERATION?

 Q. WHO ENTERS PROGRAMS INFO IN 'CLUB' SCENARIO?

-This would be the pro in charge at the facility who will register the programs on behalf of the club.
+This would be the pro in charge at the facility such as a Director of Tennis or Head Professional who will register the programs on behalf of the club.

-Q. AS FAR AS THE PROVIDER PACKS ARE CONCERNED, WHAT IF YOU'RE NOT CERTIFIED BY USPTA OR PTR?
+Q. AS FAR AS THE PROVIDER PACKS ARE CONCERNED, WHAT IF YOU DON'T BELONG TO A PROFESIONAL TENNIS ORGANIZATION?
 ARE THERE STILL PROVIDER PACKS FOR THOSE INDIVIDUALS?
 WHAT IS THEIR VALUE PROPOSITION?